bernhardAxonIvy/doc/source/engine-guide/reference/engine-cockpit/monitor.rst

 The **Jobs** view displays a table with all jobs that are periodically executed by |ivy|.
 The :guilabel:`Configuration` column shows how often or when (`CRON <https://en.wikipedia.org/wiki/Cron>`_ expression) a job is executed.
-There are columns that show the time when the job will execute the next time and the time remaining until it is executed.
+The :guilabel:`Next execution` column shows when the job is executed the next time.
 Finally, columns show the number of times the job was already executed and how often it has failed.
+You can click on a job to get more information about it like the last time it was successfully executed, the last time it failed, the reason it failed, and the execution duration.
 Press the :guilabel:`Schedule` button at the end of each row to execute the job immediately.

 .. note::